 The next car is a steel Santa Fe baggage car converted to a kitchen car.
 After that is a Santa Fe coach.
 The troops slept in their seats or makeshift bunks, and were not very comfortable.
 You can bet that no officers were in this car!
 Next is a full size 12 section, 1 drawing room Pullman.
 These three cars are made by Rivarossi.
 The newest cars in the train are the three troop sleepers.
 These cars had bunks stacked 3-high and slept 30 troops plus the Pullman porter.
 The models are from Microtrains.

 Troop train, third portion.

 The next car is a Pennsylvania baggage car converted to a kitchen car.
 Another troop sleeper follows.
-Then come two more Pullman cars, including one in old style lettering more typical of a wood Pullman car.
+Next are two more Pullman cars, including one in old style lettering more typical of a wood Pullman car.
 The last car is a Santa Fe café-lounge car.
 This type of car is more deluxe than required by a troop train, which should have as much sleeping space as possible.
 A car like this café-lounge may indicate that a general and his staff are on the train, and use the observation section for meetings and the lounge area for staff work.

 Model Railroader magazine, Kalmbach publications, Dec.
 2001 (page 88) and Feb.
 2002 (page 80).

 DeNevi, Don, America’s Fighting Railroads, A World War II pictorial history, Pictorial Histories Publishing Co., 1996.